-The trust has now formed its own tree nursery which holds about 6,000 trees.
-We grow as many trees as we can from Manx seed and cuttings.
-Trees are usually about 2 years old and about 2 ft tall or more when they are planted in the countryside, although slower growing trees such as oaks may be held for 3-4yrs to gain height.
+The Isle of Man Woodland Trust buys all saplings from a small local business called Manx Native Trees, whose owner Steve Prescott is one of our Directors.
+Manx Native Trees grows as many trees as it can from Manx seed and cuttings.
+Trees are usually about 2 years old and about 60 centimeter tall or more when they are planted in the countryside, although slower growing trees such as oaks may be held for 3-4yrs to gain height.

-We have found that waiting for a tree to reach around 2ft tall will help prevent it becoming smothered by long grass and other growth when planted.
+We have found that waiting for a tree to reach around 60 centimeter tall will help prevent it becoming smothered by long grass and other growth when planted.

-Transport of young trees in a normal car is also made much easier because upto 40 trees are held in a basket less than 2ft square, and upto 500 trees can be grown on an area the size of a normal wooden pallet.
+Transport of young trees in a normal car is also made much easier because up to 40 trees are held in a basket less than 60 cm square, and up to 500 trees can be grown on an area the size of a normal wooden pallet.

-We have found growing our own trees in this way is an enormously rewarding experience, and one of the great pleasures that we have is seeing a basket of root trainers containing upto 40 trees all bursting into young life, containing trees no higher than a tiny shoot that one day could be an 80ft monster growing in a field.
+Growing trees in this way is an enormously rewarding experience, and one of the great pleasures that we have is seeing a basket of root trainers containing up to 40 trees all bursting into young life, containing trees no higher than a tiny shoot that one day could be a 25 meter landmark growing in a field.